billjuv/ESP32-Renogy-LoRa/README.md

 ## MQTT Output

 The transmitter publishes to your OMG gateway, which forwards to MQTT.
-OMG looks for the `"value"` field in the payload to create a dedicated subtopic automatically (the name is set in the .cpp code.
-Change as desired):
+OMG looks for the `"value"` field in the payload to create a dedicated subtopic automatically (the name is set in `main.cpp` — change as desired):

 **Topic:**
 ```